top of page

 What food do your cats and kittens eat?

-Breeding cats eat high-quality, limited-ingredient duck kibble and wet food.
+Our cats eat Royal Canin, (Dry and Wet).
 Our queens when expecting and while raising kittens eat Royal Canin baby & mother food.
-Kittens are raised on Royal Canin Mother & Baby food.
-All of our cats and kittens drink from water fountains.
+Kittens are raised on Royal Canin Mother & Baby food, dry and wet.
+All of our cats and kittens drink from stainless steel bowls with fresh water as well as stainless steel water fountains.
+Food brands that are highly recommended is Royal Canin and Hill's Science, avoid cheap food brands.
+Fancy Feast "Classical Pate" is good for as a wet-food treat with some water mixed in.